About This Chapter

 29. Phonological Development in Children: Stages & Overview

 In this lesson you'll learn all about how children develop the ability to turn basic units of sound into actual language.
 We'll cover the major phonological skills and the stages of development.
 Following the lesson is a short quiz.

 30. Reading Intervention: Programs, Strategies and Activities

-This lesson will highlight programs, strategies and activities that can be used for students with reading difficulties.
-A short quiz will follow to test your knowledge on these reading intervention techniques.
+This lesson highlights programs, strategies and activities that can be used for students with reading difficulties.
+A short quiz follows to test your knowledge on these reading intervention techniques.

 31. Why Do Children Bite?

 It's not uncommon for young children to bite other children and adults.
 Let's take a look at the reasons why children in different age groups may bite someone.

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice